 Overnight: Victoria Falls | Breakfast x 2

 Victoria Falls - Chobe NP (Botswana).
-Today we return to Botswana and the town of Kasane.
+Today we cross the border to Botswana and make our way to the town of Kasane.
 From here we take the included overnight excursion into Chobe National Park.
 Spend the afternoon in search of wildlife while we game drive to our camp within the park where we spend the evening surrounded by the night-time noises of the local wildlife.

 Chobe NP - Livingstone (Zambia).
 After our night in the bush, we head out early to continue our search for wildlife, before packing up the camp and heading back to Kasane.
 Once returning to the camp at Kasane, we get back on our truck and continue to the town of Livingstone.
 This afternoon we have the opportunity to view the Falls from the Mosi-oa-Tunya National Park, Zambia or partake in a sunset boat cruise on the Zambezi River.
 Another fantastic photo opportunity!

-Livingstone - Lusaka Area - South Luangwa National Park.
+Livingstone - Lusaka Area - South Luangwa.
 We start early today as we head further north through Zambia.
 We spend the evening of day 16 in the Lusaka area before continuing to South Luangwa Natinal Park - one of Zambia's premier national parks.

 Overnight: Lake Malawi Beaches (3) | Breakfast x 3, Lunch x 3, Dinner x 3